karagenit/monitor/README.md

 ## Installation

-> Coming soon to your makefile!
+Simply run `make install` to compile & add the binary to your path.

 ## Setup